Physics

 M.S. and Ph.D.
 Physics and Applied Physics Programs

-For the M.S. or Ph.D. in Physics programs, a B.S. in Physics, Applied Physics or the equivalent is required for admission.
+Admission to the M.S. or Ph.D. program requires a B.S. in Physics, Applied Physics, or an equivalence.
 The Applied Physics M.S. and Ph.D. programs also allow students to be admitted with B.S. degrees from other areas, such as engineering, materials science, or other natural sciences.
-Candidates not meeting this minimum academic requirement may be required to take additional undergraduate courses, which do not count towards coursework to satisfy graduate degree requirements.
-Well-qualified Ph.D. candidates entering with an M.S. degree in Physics, Applied Physics or its equivalent will be considered by the Physics Department Graduate Committee (PDGC) for admission with Ph.D.
-60 status, as described in Degree Requirements section under General Requirements for the Doctorate.
-The application to any program must include a Statement of Purpose describing the motivation for pursuing a graduate degree in Physics or Applied Physics at WPI and identifying one or more faculty members as potential research advisors.
+Candidates who do not meet this minimum academic requirement may be required to take additional undergraduate courses, which do not count towards coursework to meet graduate degree requirements.
+Ph.D. candidates entering with an M.S. degree in Physics, Applied Physics or its equivalent can be considered by the Physics Department Graduate Committee (PDGC) for admission with Ph.D.
+60 status, as described in the Degree Requirements section under General Requirements for the Doctorate.
+All applications must include a Statement of Purpose describing the applicant’s motivation for pursuing a graduate degree in Physics or Applied Physics at WPI and identifying potential research advisors.
+Applicants are encouraged to contact faculty directly to discuss research opportunities.
 Students applying to the Applied Physics program are required to identify a specific concentration.
-Applicants should contact faculty directly to learn about their research.
-Transcripts from every previously attended college or university, a CV, and three letters of reference are also required.
+The available concentrations are: Biophysics and Soft Condensed Matter, Nanoscience and Technology, Photonics, Radiological Sciences, and Medical Physics.
+Additional required materials include transcripts from every previously attended college or university, a curriculum vitae, and three letters of reference.

 MPED and NSE Programs